VenkMallikarjun/BayesENproteomics/README.md

 `HumanProteinOutputAbds_5050ctrl = DataProcessEBContrasts(HumanProteinOutput.Abds, 2, false, 3);`

-Protein-, PTM- and Pathway-level output .csv files can be found in the Analysis Output folder.
+### Example protein-, PTM- and pathway-level output .csv files used in the creation of figures in [PREPRINT] can be found in the Analysis Output folder.